-On an international level, the organization manages a network of unpaid volunteers, originating from 189 countries and speaking 155 languages.
-In Geneva, where its headquarters is located, the ICVolunteers network includes approximately 1,500 people.
+On an international level, the organisation manages a network of unpaid volunteers, originating from 189 countries and speaking 155 languages.
+In Geneva, where its headquarters is located, the ICVolunteers' network includes approximately 1,500 people.

-Languages and linguistic diversity, as well as communication and interpreting, have historically been a vocation for the organization.
+Languages and linguistic diversity, as well as communication and interpreting, have historically been a vocation for the organisation.
 Translators and interpreters intervene in the context of Geneva International social and humanitarian conferences and are also active in the domain of the integration of non-French speaking migrants.
-Furthermore, ICVolunteers accommodates the secretariat of the World Network for Linguistic Diversity (Maaya).
+Furthermore, ICVolunteers is a founding member of the World Network for Linguistic Diversity (Maaya).2

 Immigration has become one of the main subjects of international politics over the past years.
-According to the latest figures of the United Nations, more than 109 million people worldwide have left their country with the aim of founding a new home and starting a new life.
+According to the latest figures of the United Nations, in 2010, more than 214 million people worldwide have left their country with the aim of founding a new home and starting a new life.
+This corresponds to approximately 3% of the world's population.
+This figure does not take into account refugees and displaced persons, estimated to correspond to approximately 16 million persons3.
 They do it for a whole series of reasons, including notably poverty, political persecution, environmental threats, wars and conflicts, family and community reunification or the search for a better life, dignity and freedom.
 Numerous countries are beginning to recognize that immigration is an inescapable phenomenon.
 Furthermore, it is increasingly perceived as a necessity in countries affected by ageing populations and by workforce shortages in some economic sectors.
 Often, the issue of immigration is debated essentially in terms of the protection of borders, the control of migratory flows, human trafficking, etc. Regularly, it brings about discussions on immigration, which are rarely objective but often influenced by heated public debates over identity and more generally, over the fear of an "invasion" of the country by foreigners.